 3.1.
-The Standing Orders (Annex F) specify the conduct and proceedings of the Board and any committee established by the Board and the right of access for the public and the press.
+The Standing Orders (Annex F) specify the conduct and proceedings of the Board and any committee established by the Board; the matters which are solely reserved for the Board to determine and the matters that are delegated under the Scheme of Delegation; the right of access to the public and the press; and the remit of the Audit Committee.